-By operating in ASCs instead of hospitals, physicians gain increased control over their surgical practices.
-In the ASC setting, physicians are able to schedule procedures more conveniently, assemble teams of specially trained and highly skilled staff, ensure that the equipment and supplies being used are best suited to their techniques, and design facilities tailored to their specialties and to the specific needs of their patients.
+In the ASC setting, physicians can schedule procedures more conveniently for patients, assemble teams of specially trained and highly skilled staff, ensure that the equipment and supplies being used are best-suited to their techniques and design facilities tailored to their specialties.

-Afford patients the ability to bring any concerns directly to the physician operator who has direct knowledge about each patient’s case, rather than deal with hospital administrators who almost never have detailed knowledge about individual patients or their experiences.
+afford patients the ability to bring any concerns directly to the physician operator who has direct knowledge about each patient’s case, rather than deal with hospital administrators who often lack detailed knowledge about individual patients and their experiences.

-Physician ownership helps reduce frustrating wait-times for patients and allows for maximum specialization and patient-doctor interaction.
+Physician ownership helps reduce frustrating wait-times for patients and enables maximum specialization and patient-doctor interaction.

 Unlike large-scale institutions, ASCs:

-Exercise better control over scheduling, so virtually no procedures are delayed or rescheduled due to the kinds of institutional demands that often occur in hospitals (i.e., unforeseen operating room demands).
+exercise better control over scheduling, so virtually no procedures are delayed or rescheduled due to the unforeseen emergencies that often take precedent in hospitals; and